The embedding property for sorted profinite groups

 \subsection{Description of forking}

-In this subsection, we aim to describe forking independence and $U$-rank in sorted complete systems with co-SEP.
+In this subsection, we aim to describe forking independence and $U$-rank in sorted complete systems having co-SEP.
 We basically follow the proof scheme in \cite[Section 4]{C1}.
-We fix a complete extension $T$ of $SCS_{SEP}$, and $S\models T$.
+We fix a complete extension $T$ of $SCS_{SEP}$ and assume that $S\models T$.

 \begin{definition}\cite[Definition 1.10]{C1} Let $a\le b\in S$.
 The length of $a$ over $b$, denoted by $L(a/b)$ is the largest integer $n$ such that there exists a chain \end{definition}

 \begin{lemma} \cite[Lemma 4.1]{C1} Let $a<b\in S$ and let $A\subset S$.
 Suppose $b\in a\vee A$.
 Then, \end{lemma} \begin{proof} If $b\in \min A$, then it holds trivially.
 So, we assume that $\{b\}>\min A$.
 It is enough to show the left-to-right implication holds.
 Suppose $a\in \acl(A)$.
 We use induction on $L(a/b)$.
 Suppose $L(a/b)=1$.
 Without loss of generality, we may assume that $S$ is $(\aleph_0+|A|)^+$-saturated.